 As we’ve talked about above, this nonprofit certification is in many ways the complementary standard to well-produced eggs.
 In order to be certified producers must prove a variety of practices including access to wholesome and nutritious feed, appropriate environmental design, caring and responsible planning and management, skilled, knowledgeable, and conscientious animal care, and considerate handling, transport, and slaughter.

-You can find the complete list of standards of egg-laying hens here.
+You can find the complete list of standards for egg-laying hens here.